 On the main road approaching Tallinn from the east, huge structures by the sea that almost look like giant ramps to launch boats from can been seen.
 Statues, old buildings, signalling towers, former military bases and who knows what else can be found simply by walking around the city and exploring – many of which are almost completely intact.

 All you historians out there, forget reading books and visiting museums, experience the real thing in Tallinn.

 Sun, sea and sand – often without the sun!

 It is not known for its white, sandy beaches, but Estonia does have some beautiful stretches of coastline (the southern city of Parnu in particular).
-The sun may not be shining all the time, and you’ll be lucky if temperatures are above the 25 celcius mark, but nevertheless, the beaches provide a great place to take a walk and enjoy the views.
+The sun may not be shining all the time, and you’ll be lucky if temperatures are above the 25-celsius mark, but nevertheless, the beaches provide a great place to take a walk and enjoy the views.
 The Pirita district of Tallinn situated outside of the city is where you want to go for this.

 Estonia is a beautiful country and forgive the cliche, but Tallinn is a city like no other.
-You get the history.
+You get history.
 You get the modern buzz of a rapidly-developing and technological country.
 You get amazing views, beautiful nature, beaches, forests, restaurants and bars, with a culture that is unique to that area of Europe.
 It is absolutely worth a visit, but just make sure you bring your hat and gloves if you go in the winter!